hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/29- Terraform Cloud.md

-When using variables in Terraform Cloud, what level of scope can the variable be applied to?
+When using `variables` in Terraform `Cloud`, what level of scope can the variable be applied to?

 - a specific terraform run in a `single` `workspace`